Blog/ WebRTC TURN server: Everything you need to know

 In this case, there is one TURN client and one peer.
 Usually, when only one party has issues with the direct connection, this is the recommended way.

 In this case, both parties are TURN clients communicating with each other.
-This is the solution when both the parties don’t support direct connection and that includes blocking UDP traffic.
+This is the solution when both parties don’t support direct connection and that includes blocking UDP traffic.

 In this section, we will set up our own TURN server on Ubuntu (and similar Linux based OSes), using coTURN.
 We will do it in the following steps: